 - When cleaning with a product, use a pH-neutral product.
 This will reduce streaking and residue buildup.

 - Always dry your marble after washing.
 This ensures that iron oxide in the water does not leave behind rust stains.

 - Use a poultice to remove stains from your marble.

-- If you spill sometime, blot it immediately.
+- If you spill, blot it immediately.
 Leaving spills on your marble floor can lead to permanent staining and etches.

 - Use the right cleaners to prevent etching.
 Check your manufacturer’s guide for a list of cleaning products you can use.